RyoKawada/inbound-tourism-analysis-jp/README.md

 Scatter plot showing the relationship between the exchange rate (JPY/USD) and inbound visitor arrivals in Japan.
 The regression line indicates a positive relationship between a weaker yen and visitor arrivals.
 ![Exchange vs Visitors](exchange_vs_visitors.png)

+### Regression Analysis

+An OLS regression was conducted to examine the relationship between the exchange rate (JPY/USD) and inbound visitor arrivals.

+The results suggest a positive relationship between the exchange rate and inbound tourism demand.
+A weaker yen is associated with higher visitor arrivals.

+However, due to the small sample size and external shocks such as COVID-19, the results should be interpreted with caution.